2026 CMS Summer Meeting

 Org: Martin Frankland (University of Regina), Cameron Krulewski (Dalhousie University) and Daniel Teixeira (Dalhousie University)

-MATTHEW ALEXANDER, formerly University of Regina
+MATTHEW ALEXANDER, (Formerly) University of Regina

 DANIEL ALMEIDA, University of Ottawa

-THEOFANIS CHATZIDIAMANTIS-CHRISTOFORIDIS, Western University
+THEOFANIS CHATZIDIAMANTIS-CHRISTOFORIDIS, University of Western Ontario

 TAO GONG, Western University